Planning your expat healthcare needs

 Even if you can qualify for public healthcare in your new country of residence, there will be a period of going through the paperwork when you won’t be covered.
 Making sure you and your family can access a doctor or a hospital in an affordable way is important.

-International health insurance is not necessarily the only suitable solution to your health insurance needs abroad.
+International health insurance is not necessarily the only suitable solution to your medical insurance needs abroad.
 Depending on your destination and personal circumstances you may be able to access subsidised or free of charge healthcare in your new country of residence, or get insured by local providers.

 However, there are circumstances in which international health insurance can be necessary.